Azure/azure-saas/docs/azure-saas-docs/content/en/resources/contoso-badgemeup.md

 Lucerne Publishing has recently purchased Contoso BadgeMeUp.
 They're currently using Azure Active Directory and want their employees to be able to Single Sign-on to BadgeMeUp.

 > Note: Contoso IT has configured their B2C instance for an external authentication provider.
-Additional documentation is available [here]([Set up sign-in for multi-tenant Azure AD by custom policies - Azure AD B2C | Microsoft Docs](https://docs.microsoft.com/en-us/azure/active-directory-b2c/identity-provider-azure-ad-multi-tenant?pivots=b2c-user-flow)).
+Additional documentation is available [here](https://docs.microsoft.com/en-us/azure/active-directory-b2c/identity-provider-azure-ad-multi-tenant?pivots=b2c-user-flow).

 ### Onboarding